omar-nafea/FullStack/React_Basics/6_ReactStates.md

 export const useMealsListContext = () => useContext(MealsContext)
 export default MealsProvider
 ```
-Before exporting the `mealsProvider` component, set a `useMealsListContexts` variable to the `useContext` and passing the `mealsContexts` as its single argument.
+Before exporting the `mealsProvider` component, set a `useMealsListContexts` variable to the `useContext` and passing the `mealsContext` as its single argument.
-This makes it easier for me to destructure the meals objects from the `useMealsListContext` variable.
+This makes it easier to destructure the meals objects from the `useMealsListContext` variable.

-Finally, in the `mealsList` component,   I'm accessing the context date by importing the `useMealsListContext` from the `mealsProvider` file.
+Finally, in the `mealsList` component, I'm accessing the context data by importing the `useMealsListContext` from the `mealsProvider` file.

 ```js
 // MealsList.js